 Step 5: Compare network modules across species: The network modules identified independently in each species are overlapped to identify core conserved modules that affect the same trait across the species.
 Additionally, the direction of correlation for each gene in these modules is noted to find optimal configurations of gene expression that produce the desirable trait (Fig 3.4).
 These modules and configurations will be validated in Aim 4 under laboratory and field conditions.

 Approach 2: “Composite expression” scores approach.
 This approach is similar in principle to the Chuang et al. 2007 method of correlating “composite scores” of pairs of genes to their trait of interest (e.g. breast cancer metastasis).
-The major improvement we suggest is to use, in addition to the average expression, a more sophisticated approach to calculating the composite score that would allow trait optimization by concurrent and antagonistic (or even more complex) changes in the gene expression level within a module.
-Such changes would be smoothed out if the composite expression value is calculated simply as an average expression of the module in Chuang et al 2007, and thus miss fine tuning approaches to regulate our trait of interest, NUE.
+The major improvement we suggest is to calculate the composite score in a way that would allow trait optimization by concurrent and antagonistic (or even more complex) changes in the gene expression level within a module.
+Such changes would be smoothed out when the composite expression value is calculated simply as an average expression of the module in Chuang et al 2007, and thus may miss opportunities to regulate our trait of interest, NUE.
 Our approach to the implementation is as follows:

 Step 1: Composite scores and correlation: For every pair of genes, the composite score is calculated as the average expression of both genes and this score is correlated to the Trait measurement across lines.
 Note, that this approach can be trivially extended to triplets of larger groupings of genes.
 The output here would be the p-value for the correlation of the composite score to the trait.
 An alternative approach is to fit a linear regression model with the expression values of the genes as the factors, thus capturing the distinct effect of each gene, and the trait measurement as the response variable.
 The output would be the p-value of the best model for each set of genes and additionally the coefficients for each gene from the model.

-Step 2: Significant modules: The distribution of p-values from Step 1, is used to identify a significant score cut-off.
+Step 2: Significant modules: The distribution of p-values from Step 1, is used to identify a significance score cut-off.
 All pairs with a significant p-value are further grouped using shared genes to create network modules, as described in Approach 1.
 These modules will be prioritized for validation in Aim 4, based on net significance of the module, computed as the sum of –log10P values for each pair in the module.

 TESTING OF NETWORK MODULES IN SILICOIn silico Testing with left-out varieties: Aim 3A and 3B both identify Network modules relevant to NUE traits.
 These network modules will be refined further by testing their ability to discriminate NUE outcomes in both species using “left out” data.
 Briefly, the network construction and module identification (Fig 3.3) will be performed with data from all but one of the lines.
 The resulting modules will be used to predict the NUE outcome of the left out line based on the direction of correlation of the module composite expression with NUE.
 For example, if the composite expression level of a given module is negatively correlated with the NUE trait and the left out line has a low composite expression for that module then we expect the line to have high NUE.
-Modules that consistently predict NUE across all the “leave one out” tests will be prioritized from validation in Aim 4.
+Modules that consistently predict high NUE will be prioritized for validation in Aim 4.